PhD, Professor and Goltz Professor representing neurodermatology.

 PhD, Assistant Professor

-Dr. Mohammed's role in the department research program is as an Assistant Professor and member of the Masonic Cancer Center's Tumor Microenvironment Program.
+Dr. Shaik's role in the department research program is as an Assistant Professor and member of the Masonic Cancer Center's Tumor Microenvironment Program.
 His goal is to develop an independent extramurally funded research program focused on exploring pathways regulating latent TGFbeta activation and targeting them to treat melanoma and non-melanoma skin cancers.
 He is being mentored by Dan Kaplan, MD, PhD, University of Pittsburgh, Dr. James McCarthy from the Cancer Center and Dr. Dave Masopust from the Immunology Center.
 Javed's strengths lie in his expertise in TGFbeta biology and role of TGFbeta in skin biology and immunology.
 His challenges and opportunities include setting-up an independent core laboratory (equipment, personnel, etc.) that can successfully complete proposed experiments and acquire NIH funding (R01).